 New Mexico State Library provides specialized reference and research service to public libraries statewide, legislative staff, state employees, historians, genealogists and students of New Mexico state government, history and culture.

-Assistance in locating materials and using both paper and online resources can be obtained by calling or emailing NMSL reference services:
+Assistance in locating materials and using both paper and online resources can be obtained by calling NMSL reference services:

 - Circulation Desk: (505) 476-9700

 The Second Floor Research Room is open from 1:00 to 5:00 p.m., Monday through Friday.

 Both Reference Desks are staffed daily from Monday through Friday to serve clients with research requests.
 Parking is ample; computers are available for researchers; and wireless access is provided in the building.

 State Library Reference Librarians can help you focus your research and direct you to appropriate online resources that provide a depth and precision that is not possible with Google and other common Internet search engines.